Nonequilibrium Thermodynamics in Measuring Carbon Footprints: Disentangling Structure and Artifact in Input-Output Accounting: Background and Methods

 The following describes the basic components of EE-MRIO analysis, focusing on aspects relevant to the developments in Sec. \ref{sec:results}.
 Useful reviews of input-output methods are found in Refs. \cite{schaffartzik_environmentally_2014,kitzes_introduction_2013, oosterhaven_basic_2019}.
 Additionally, we present a somewhat more detailed description of these methods in App. \ref{app:io-analysis}.

 A MRIO table consists of a set of regions $\mathcal{R}$ and a set of industrial sectors $\mathcal{I}$.
 The full global set of sectors is given by $\mathcal{R}\times\mathcal{I}$, with pair $(r,i)\in \mathcal{R}\times\mathcal{I}$ corresponding to industry $i$ in region $r$.
 An input-output table over these industries is characterized by three pieces: the \emph{value-added} block-vector $v_{ri}$, describing the incomes paid by industry $i$ to labor, land, and capital in the region $r$; the \emph{demand} block vector $d_{ri}$, describing the value purchased from industry $i$ by private or government spending and investment; and the inter-industrial block matrix $Z_{ri,sj}$ that describes the flow of money from industry $j$ in region $s$ to industry $i$ in region $r$.
 These quantities are assumed to be measured over a fixed time interval.
+By focusing on monetary flows, we are implicitly assuming that the necessary material requirements for each industry and demand are met, and that supply equals demand overall.
+The effects of relaxing this assumption are beyond the scope of the present paper.